Human rights: Criticism

 Critics of the view that human rights are universal argue that human rights are a Western concept that "emanate from a European, Judeo-Christian, and/or Enlightenment heritage (typically labeled Western) and cannot be enjoyed by other cultures that don't emulate the conditions and values of 'Western' societies."
 Right-wing critics of human rights argue that they are "unrealistic and unenforceable norms and inappropriate intrusions on state sovereignty", while left-wing critics of human rights argue that they fail "to achieve – or prevents better approaches to achieving – progressive goals".

 Simone Weil argues for a focus on human obligations over individual human rights.
 Weil advocated for rebuilding a Free France around a framework of obligations and needs and cautioning against a system built of rights.
 Weil felt that in our moral culture centered on individual rights, it's as though we constantly turn away from others' suffering because we lack the moral strength to confront its most extreme expressions.
 Weil maintained that all humans share universal obligations, though expressed differently in varying contexts, and that “duty to the human being as such, that alone is eternal.”
 Weil saw rights and obligations as interdependent: obligations belong to the self; rights exist only when others recognize their duties toward us.
 A person alone in the universe would have no rights, but still obligations.
 She emphasized that while rights are conditional, obligations are absolute and universal.

+Human rights evaluations can show systematic political bias.